tensorflow/mlir-hlo/stablehlo/rfcs/20220912-compatibility.md

 * 11/9/2022: Major updates based on a prototype implementation and conversations with OpenXLA and MLIR communities.
 * 12/13/2022: Approved.
-* 3/9/2023: Extend backward compatibility guarantees from 1 month to 6 months.

 ## Introduction